AaltoRSE/starting-computational-research-projects/README.md

 - Workflow tools, mostly talk about scripts and recording steps

+- Add a list of tools
+  - version.aalto.fi
+  - teamwork
+  - sharepoint
+  -

+- In organizing projects, move the excursion to the top

+- scrap
+ -  discussion in motivation
+ -  introduction page
+ -  most of containers
+ -  snakemake (keep scripts and note that scripts should be kepts reasonable size)
+ -  kitchen
+ -  Clean up Dependencies-1, only discussion
+ -  Dependencies-2

 ## Acknowledgments:

 Based on [Reproducible research - Preparing code to be usable by you and others in the future](https://coderefinery.github.io/reproducible-research/)